-Port Operation: The port provides short- and long-term storage services for liquid cargo, as well as the sale of liquid products.
+Port Operation: The port provides short and long-term storage services for liquid cargo, as well as the sale of liquid products.

-Port Infrastructure: Currently, the port has 10 major tanks in operation with a capacity of 45,660 cubic meters.
+Port Infrastructure: Currently, the port has 11 major and two auxiliary tanks in operation with a capacity of 45,660 cubic meters.
 The plates are carbon steel, as specified by the American Standard for Testing Materials, and the construction was performed according to the standards of the American Petroleum Institute.
 We have available space to increase capacity to 90,000 or 100,000 cubic meters of storage at the terminal to meet our customers' future demand.